Update: ‘All-new Interior’ & Production sections revised.

 Battery & Range

 BMW Group CEO Oliver Zipse has indicated that the Neue Klasse EVs in the mid-size segment will have the best-in-class range.
 Talking about the first model at CES 2023, he said that it “will be the benchmark in terms of range, charging speed, and pricing,” Automotive News Europe reported on January 12, 2023.
-If we talk about the next-gen iX3 specifically, it would need to beat the Tesla Model Y that delivers an EPA-est. range of up to 330 miles.
+As for the next-gen iX3, it would need to beat the Tesla Model Y that delivers an EPA-est. range of up to 330 miles.

 Frank Weber, BoM member responsible for Development, BMW Group, said that the sixth-gen lithium-ion cells will offer more than 20% improvement in energy density, up to 30% faster charging, and up to 30% longer range.
 For reference, the current BMW iX3 with the fifth-gen (prismatic lithium-ion) cells can travel up to 461 km or 286 miles on a full charge as per WLTP.

 The next-gen BMW iX3 is likely to feature a module-less battery pack technology.
 In a typical EV, the battery pack consists of modules, and these modules contain the cells.
 The upcoming module-less battery pack should have better volume utilization efficiency.
-BMW Group has indicated it will integrate cells into the structure of its EVs, a method Tesla has already implemented for the Model Y.
+BMW Group has confirmed it will directly integrate the battery into the structure of its Neue Klasse EVs, a method Tesla has already implemented for the Model Y.